Andrew199617/LGD/README.md

 # Release Notes

+## 2.2.0+

+- Got rid of parent field on objects, we keep track of the parent throughout the life of the method call and then remove it.
+   - In the past we use to inject __parent__ into objects to know if we already called a method on the parent.
+Now we don't.
+- Improved error handling.

-## 2.1.0
+## 2.1.0+

 - Improved speed tremendously.
 Kept older assign as assignSlow for creating classes that don't get created often.
 - Added debugging capabilities.
    - If you add a displayName to your Obj we will make sure it appears in the Stack Trace.
-   - Make sure displayName is a function name.
+   - Check to make sure displayName is a function name.
 Also consider compiling out displayName with Babel.